cassiecsouza/workshop-souzatt6243120/README.md

 **Execution**

 - There should be three steps which are autopopulated: Update Release Repo, Merge PR, and Fetch Linked Apps

+**Update Release Repo Step**
-- Click on the Update Release Repo step, open Optional Configuration and input the following values:
+- Click on the Update Release Repo step, open Optional Configuration and input the following values under **Variables**:

 | Input            | Value            | Notes |